cakephp/authorization/docs/en/middleware.rst

 The ``custom_param`` appears in the ``$options`` array given to you in the ``handle()`` function inside your ``CustomRedirectHandler``.

-You can look at https://github.com/cakephp/authorization/blob/master/src/Middleware/UnauthorizedHandler/CakeRedirectHandler.php or https://github.com/cakephp/authorization/blob/master/src/Middleware/UnauthorizedHandler/RedirectHandler.php how such a Handler can/should look like.
+You can look at `CakeRedirectHandler <https://github.com/cakephp/authorization/blob/master/src/Middleware/UnauthorizedHandler/CakeRedirectHandler.php>`__ or `RedirectHandler <https://github.com/cakephp/authorization/blob/master/src/Middleware/UnauthorizedHandler/RedirectHandler.php>`__ how such a Handler can/should look like.